SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### When running HTML5Setup.sh you see: "zlib-1.2.8.tar.gz: Cannot open: No such file or directory"

 This happens if you run HTML5Setup.sh without first having run the ./Setup.bat stage.
+Running ./Setup.bat to ensure all the dependencies Unreal needs are downloaded (including this zlib tar) should avoid this error.